 Research at CPFT

-We are a University of Cambridge Teaching Trust and member of Cambridge University Health Partners working collaboratively with the University of Cambridge Clinical School.
+We are a University of Cambridge Teaching Trust and member of Cambridge University Health Partners working with the University of Cambridge Clinical School and Anglia Ruskin University.
 This link directs you to the Cambridge University Health Partners website.
 You can view more information about our research programmes through this link.

 We are also a partner in the National Institute for Health Research's Applied Research Collaboration East of England.
-The NIHR ARC East of England is a five-year collaboration between Cambridgeshire and Peterborough NHS Foundation Trust, and the Universities of Cambridge, East Anglia, Hertfordshire and Essex along with other NHS Trusts, Local Authorities, Regional Sustainability and Transformation Partnerships (STPs), patient-led organisations, charities, and industry partners across the region.
+The NIHR ARC East of England is a five-year collaboration between CPFT, and the Universities of Cambridge, East Anglia, Hertfordshire and Essex along with other NHS Trusts, Local Authorities, Regional Sustainability and Transformation Partnerships (STPs), patient-led organisations, charities, and industry partners across the region.
 ARC East of England has a focus on improving the health and wellbeing of vulnerable people in complex health systems, while retaining a population health view.

 Gender pay gap report

 This link directs you to our gender pay gap report found on the government website.
-More details can also be found in the link at the bottom of this page.
+A copy can also be found in the 'Further information' section below.

-Cambridgeshire and Peterborough NHS Foundation Trust has a zero-tolerance approach to slavery.
-A copy of the Trust's statement can be found in the 'Further Information' section below.
+CPFT has a zero-tolerance approach to slavery.
+A copy of the Trust's statement can be found in the 'Further information' section below.